Wednesday, November 3, 2010

 I will try to waste as little paper as possible.
 Later, I will digitalize this information.

 It's projects like these that remind me of my time in Industrial Design school.
-Back then we had to draw perspective by hand in addition to the computer renderings.
-It feels very rewarding to use those skills I acquired in school.

 Here are the product specifications and serial numbers on record.